ApolloZhu/FBLA-2017-NLC/README.md

 Mobile Application Development

 ## Installation Guide
 Due to the closed nature of Apple and iOS, you are not able to install the compiled binary directly on your iOS devices.
-We strongly suggest to use the following method to download the app in to your iOS devices.
+We strongly suggest you use the following method to download the app on to your iOS devices.

+## Note that the following processes have to be operated on an ios device.
-1. Get your iTunes account
+1. Setup a working iTunes account
-2. Email the account to public-apollonian@outlook.com
+2. Email the ITUNES ACCOUNT info to public-apollonian@outlook.com
-3. You'll soon receive an email from TestFlight
+3. You will soon receive an email from iTunes Connect
-4. Follow the instructions in that email
+4. Provide the information needed to setup an iTunes Connect account.
+6. Another email from TestFlight will be sent to your address
+7. StartTesting - install TestFlight - if asked, enter the redeem code given
+8. Download and install our application "Charity Toaster"
 ---

 # Test Instruction
-You may need an account to perform some actions.
-But don't worry, we'll prompt you to create one when needed.
+You may need an account to enable certain features.
+We will prompt you to create one when needed.

-The process is pretty simple, as described below.
-We do have two sample accounts - text@example.com and test@example.com, both with password 123456
+We have two sample accounts setup for debugging, you are weclomed to use them: text@example.com and test@example.com, both with password 123456

 ## Registration and __